 If you know me, this makeover may shock you because it’s so neutral and I’m a color lover.
 There’s something about this room that makes me want to keep it neutral though.

 The bones of the room are pretty good.
-I installed board and batten moulding to the walls when we first moved in.
-A few years later, I painted the top part of the wall a dark charcoal (Carbonized by Sherwin Williams.)
+I installed board and batten molding to the walls when we first moved in.
+A few years later, I painted the top part of the wall dark charcoal (Carbonized by Sherwin Williams.)

 Everything was removed except for the hooks on the wall (although several were moved to make space for the shoe cabinet.)